ksu-cs-textbooks/cis300/content/dictionaries/linked-list-impl.md

 present.
 If we consider that its key is less than any other key (though we will never actually examine its key), then there will always be at least one key less than any given key.
-We can obtain this header cell by initializing the linked list to contain a new cell, rather than to **null**.
+We can obtain this header cell by initializing the linked list to contain a new cell containing the [default](/stacks-queues/stack-impl#default-value) key-value pair, rather than to **null**.
+Note that because the linked list will always contain at least the header cell, the reference to it should *not* be nullable.

 A method to find the last cell containing a key less than a given key is now straightforward.
 We initialize a variable to the first cell (i.e.,